Your HIV Comprehensive Care Team Members

 The linkage to care specialist is a social worker who provides short-term, intensive case management services for people who may be newly diagnosed with HIV, have barriers to engaging in HIV care and are in need of some additional support.

-Our PrEP Navigator provides patient support and navigation services to HIV negative individuals who are at higher risk for becoming infected by HIV and/or who may have barriers to accessing and adhering to PrEP care.
+Our PrEP Navigator provides patient support and navigation services to HIV negative individuals who are at higher risk for acquiring HIV and/or who may have barriers to accessing and adhering to PrEP care.
 The PrEP Navigator can assist with HIV screening and PrEP decision support to at-risk individuals, health benefit screening and enrollment, and linkage to mental health services and other medical providers.